IBM/discovery-webcrawl-insights/README.md

 ## 4. Analyze the results

 You can now go ahead and create a collection.
-Let us take the `IBM Developer portal`and create collection.

 ## License